 Figure 2 demonstrates violations of the variance bound for specific parameter values.
 Assuming fundamentals follow an ARMA(1,1) process with AR coefficient $\rho = 0.5$, Figure 2 plots the variance of the heterogenous beliefs price divided by the variance of the perfect foresight price by changing the MA component of fundamentals to satisfy Assumption 1 (i.e., to ensure a heterogeneous beliefs equilibrium exists).
-As the degree of asymmetric information (λ) approaches $\beta = 0.98$, the variance of the heterogeneous beliefs price foresight price.
+As the degree of asymmetric information (λ) approaches $\beta = 0.98$, the variance of the heterogeneous beliefs price process is 19 times as large as the perfect foresight price.